 Housing benefits.
-Total amount of housing benefits in SILC represents about four fifths of the administrative figure, while the number of beneficiaries stands at about 70% of the actual number.
+Total amounts of housing benefits in SILC represent about two thirds of those according to administrative sources, while the number of beneficiaries stands at only about 40% of the actual number.

-Survivor benefits.
-As shown in section 1.3.2, these benefits cover a range of survivor benefits related to family members of HBRDs, HRVIs, HMVIs, RVIs and CIRs, and their total amount according to administrative sources is somewhat above HRK 400 million.
-However, SILC data capture only about 5%-6% of that amount.
+Survivors benefits.
+As shown in section 1.3.2, these benefits cover a range of survivors benefits related to family members of HBRDs, HRVIs, HMVIs, RVIs and CIRs, and their total amount according to administrative sources is somewhat above HRK 400 million.
+However, SILC data capture less than 3% of that amount.
 The reason may be that survey respondents report these benefits under survivor pensions (which are, however, also underreported, as we have seen above).

 Sickness benefits.
-Another large discrepancy among non-simulated benefits is in the case of sickness benefits, where SILC data represent only about 40% of total amount according to administrative sources.
+One of the largest discrepancies among non-simulated benefits is in the case of sickness benefits, where SILC data represent only about one fourth of total amount according to administrative sources.
 One reason for this might be that surveyed persons treat sickness benefits as employment income.

 Disability benefits.
-The final underestimated category are disability benefits; the ratio between SILC/EUROMOD and official figures is about one half.
-As in the case of survivor benefits, a part of disability benefits may be reported as disability pensions.
+Another underestimated category are disability benefits; the ratio between SILC/EUROMOD and official figures is about 40%.
+As in the case of survivors benefits, a part of disability benefits may be reported as disability pensions.